-Oldham Position: During 2018/19 nine dwellings were lost.
-One of these was demolished, two were lost through residential conversion and six were lost through change of use from residential to another use.
+Oldham Position: During 2019/20 four dwellings were lost.
+Two dwellings were lost through residential conversion and two were lost through change of use from residential to another use.

 Since 2006/07 there have been 1,508 dwellings demolished/ lost.
-This is an average of around 116 dwellings per annum.
+This is an average of around 108 dwellings per annum.